 “Most of all, I learned to trust my instincts and to never give up and that’s what I want to tell all the other owners out there.
 Sometimes you might need to be stubborn and try out a lot of things but it’s worth it.
 Kissing Spines is dependent on how well you manage and how carefully you train your horse and listen to your horse, but it is not automatically a reason for not being able to enjoy time with your horse anymore.

 Know your enemy.
 I am a very curious and passionate person, so after the first shock with kissing spines diagnosis and the first wave of despair, I took my books and laptop and got creative.
 I thought about the anatomical components, training, feeding, etc. and developed a framework and training routine for Vanity, which I strictly followed – of course dependent on Vanity’s daily constitution.

 In my mind, it is important to find a balance between the strict routine and the flexibility to react to a certain constitution properly and with enough sensitiveness.
 We – spoken as “we horse owners” – are responsible to provide the horse with everything he needs to feel comfortable and to be able to bring the performance we want to have.
 You will need to go back to basics and from there build up the frame you and your horse need.

 Never stop, never quit.
 According to most people in my stable and even friends, I should have retired Vanity after the diagnosis because “you cannot ride or train a kissing spines horse”.
 It is common for most people that horses with such problems are in pain every second a day and should be retired.
-Nobody thinks about the muscles horses lack when just standing around and not being trained – but aren’t this muscles essential for supporting the weak kissing spines back?
-Vanity is 15 years old, she has severe kissing spines but we live with it and we are doing quite well – nobody would have thought that – me neither at first
+Nobody thinks about the muscles horses lack when just standing around and not being trained – but aren’t these muscles essential for supporting the weak kissing spines back?
+Vanity is 15 years old; she has severe kissing spines but we live with it, and we are doing quite well – nobody would have thought that – me neither at first

 Sandra doing research to learn all she could about kissing spines